infincia/ProwlKit/README.markdown

 ###Retrieve a user's API key

-Get the users API key (if you need this you probably know what to do with it)
+Get the users API key

+If you need this method you probably know what to do with it

     NSError *error;
     NSString *apiKey = [prowl getAPIKeyWithProviderKey:@"1234567890123456789012345678901234567890"